polterguy/polterguy.github.io/documentation/faq/index.md

 Yes, in fact if it wasn't, Google wouldn't exist.
 Scraping websites, also websites you don't own yourself is 100% legal.

+## How was your chatbot made?

+It was made by scraping [docs.aista.com](https://docs.aista.com) for training data, for then to submit that data to OpenAI's API.
+Afterwards, the bot was further fine-tuned by making sure it was initially put into _"supervised"_ mode, which allowed us to see what types of answers it was giving to questions, for then to manually edit its wrong answers, and re-train it again with refined data.
+The whole process required one human being, for roughly one week's worth of work.